 - Developments that advantageously should provide bus shelter(s) and/or bench(es) include shopping centers, office buildings, hospitals, schools, large apartment complexes, and major residential subdivisions (200 or more dwelling units, or contains 100 acres or more of land).

 New bus stop amenities provided by the City of Santa Rosa and private developers are distributed according to the City of Santa Rosa Design Guidelines, with the caveat that installation of bus stop amenities is subject to space and other constraints at the bus stop location, including the need to maintain an ADA-compliant landing pad and path of travel.
 Further improvements to bus stops are additionally guided by a bus stop audit documenting compliance with ADA requirements, as well as other conditions and amenities, at all bus stops throughout the system.
 A transition plan has been developed to prioritize improvements.
 The transit Division reviews all applications by private developers and identifies improvements to be required through the entitlement process based on these guidelines to ensure an equitable distribution of developer-provided amenities.

 Free-standing waste receptacles are installed based on the number of passenger boardings at a particular stop, the level of activity in the area, and the availability of other trash receptacles nearby.
 Installation of pole-mounted waste receptacles may additionally require identification of an adjacent property owner who agrees to regularly empty the receptacle.

-Printed information, including system/route maps and schedule information, is provided at the Transit Mall and on all CityBus vehicles.
-In addition, a pole-mounted timetable is provided bus stops located at major timepoints.
+Printed information, including system/route maps and schedule information, is available on every CityBus vehicle and is provided at the Transit Mall, Coddingtown Transfer Hub, and Westside Transfer Center.
 All bus stops in the CityBus system are identified by a standard CityBus bus stop sign.

 Provision of digital information such as real-time transit information signage will be prioritized for major activity centers in the CityBus system.